marquesVF/tsrocket/README.md

 ### Model and Repository generation

 Suppose we want to generate a User model with a required field 'name' and an optional 'email'.
-To do so, we can run  `tsr g model User 'name:string' 'email?:string'`.
+To do so, we can run  `tsr g model user name:string 'email?:string'`.
 The `g` command stands for `generate`.

 `tsrocket` will generate a TypeORM entity: